Send, view, and reply to encrypted messages

 Follow the instructions in the email message to save the attachment.

-Open the message.html file and select SIGN IN AND VIEW YOUR ENCRYPTED MESSAGE.
+Open the message.html file and select Sign in.

 Sign in to the encryption portal with a Microsoft account, as instructed in the message.
 If you don’t have a Microsoft account, you can choose the option to create one associated with your email address.
 (You’ll have to fill out a form and complete a verification step.)
-The email address for the Microsoft account must match the address the encrypted message is sent to.
+In order to view the encrypted message, he email address for the Microsoft account must match the address to which the encrypted message was sent.

 After signing in, you can view the contents of the encrypted message.